COSC3020/graph-representations-Countmooshroom/README.md

 }
 ```

-Since if runs through the number of vertices time the number of vertices, the time complexity is $\Theta(|V|^2)$.
-It does not depend on the number of edges, since it has to process every possible edge every time, no matter the case.
+Since if runs through the number of vertices times the number of vertices, the time complexity is $\Theta(|V|^2)$.
+It does not depend on the number of edges since it has to process every possible edge every time, no matter the case.